Deploy Inference Workloads with NVIDIA NIM

 By default, Public is selected giving everyone within the network access to the endpoint with no authentication

-If you select All authenticated users, access is given to everyone within the organization’s account that can log in (to NVIDIA Run:ai or SSO).
+If you select All authenticated users and applications, access is given to everyone within the organization’s account that can log in (to NVIDIA Run:ai or SSO).

 For Specific group(s), enter group names as they appear in your identity provider.
 You must be a member of one of the groups listed to have access.